anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 ## Validating Data

-Gargabe In, garbage out.
+Garbage In, garbage out.
 You can have a lot of data, but if your data is not good, it is not good for ML either.
 How do you know data is good or isn't good?

 ### Detecting Data Issues